How Does Thousand Trails Really Work? March 2025 Update

 My first thought was, “this is ridiculously expensive”.

-But after sleeping on it and crunching some numbers, based on the low-ball amount of $45 in camping fees, it would cost me at least $16,425 to camp every night for a year.
+But after sleeping on it and crunching some numbers, based on the low-ball amount of $50 a night in camping fees, it would cost me over $18,000 to camp every night for one year.

 And suddenly the Adventure Membership didn’t seem so ridiculously priced.
-Honestly, it would pay for itself in one year.
+Honestly, it would pay for itself in about three months.

 And there were so many other benefits.